eic/epic.github.io/_public/science.md

 <figure>
   <img src="https://live.staticflickr.com/65535/51980330675_3064881a83_3k.jpg" alt="Nucleon within a Nucleus">
-  <figcaption>ePIC aims to to unravel the mysteries of quarks, gluons, and their interactions within the nucleus with unprecedented precision.
+    <figcaption style="font-size: 0.9em; font-style: italic; color: #555; margin-top: 10px; text-align: center;">ePIC aims to to unravel the mysteries of quarks, gluons, and their interactions within the nucleus with unprecedented precision.
 Central to these studies is the investigation of extraordinary high gluon densities in the nuclei, modification of quark distributions within atomic nuclei, and the proces of hadronization. <em>Graphic courtesy of Brookhaven National Laboratory.</em></figcaption>
 </figure>

 Another unique EIC capability lies in its ability to study the evolution of jets—energetic sprays of particles produced when quarks and gluons fragment within the nucleus.
 This phenomenon provides crucial insights into QCD dynamics in a controlled environment, offering researchers a window into how quarks lose energy and transform into observable particles in the process of hadronization.
 The study of jet evolution within the nuclear medium, characterized by its known properties such as size and density, poses fundamental questions about the nature of particle formation and the underlying mechanisms governing these processes.